Kaltsoon/Lynx/README.md

 ## Check out the demo

-Install (http-server)[https://www.npmjs.com/package/http-server].
-Run `http-server .` in the folder with the source code.
+Install [http-server](https://www.npmjs.com/package/http-server).
+Run `bower install ` and after that `http-server .` in the folder with the source code.